fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/customize-the-dimensions-of-exported-files.md

 heading: Customize the dimensions of exported files
 ---

-FusionExport allows your to export your dashboard in different formats.
-You can also customize the height and width of the exported image.
+While exporting a dashboard FusionExport allows you to customize the height and width of the exported image.
+This helps you to specify the exact dimensions as per your requirement.

 ## Prerequisites